LachlanMcWilliam/Python-RabbitMQ/readme.md

 The following volumes are used by the services:

 RabbitMQ:
-~/.docker-conf/rabbitmq/data/ maps to /var/lib/rabbitmq/
+~/.docker-conf/rabbitmq/data/ maps to /var/lib/rabbitmq/<br />
-~/.docker-conf/rabbitmq/log/ maps to /var/log/rabbitmq
+~/.docker-conf/rabbitmq/log/ maps to /var/log/rabbitmq<br />
-Sender: ./sender maps to the /sender directory in the container
+Sender: ./sender maps to the /sender directory in the container<br />
-Receiver: ./reciever maps to the /reciever directory in the container Deployment
+Receiver: ./reciever maps to the /reciever directory in the container<br />

+## Deployment

 The Receiver service is deployed in replicated mode with 3 replicas.

 ## Healthchecks